UK watchdog probes Amazon, Google for fake reviews of goods

 “Equally, it’s simply not fair if some businesses can fake 5-star reviews to give their products or services the most prominence, while law-abiding businesses lose out.”

-The CMA said its investigation has yet to determine whether either company broke consumer protection law.
-If it does, the watchdog could require that they change how they deal with fake reviews or be taken court.

-Google and Amazon said they will work with U.K. regulators on the investigation.
+Google and Amazon said they will work with U.K. regulators in their investigation.